Knot Mosaics with Corner Connection Tiles: Introduction

 If we let $K$ be a knot, we define the \emph{corner connection mosaic number} of $K$, denoted $\mcc(K)$, to be the smallest positive integer $n$ such that $K$ can fit on an $n$-mosaic using corner connection tiles.
 We similarly define the \emph{corner connection tile number} of $K$, denoted $\tcc(K)$, to be the fewest number of non-blank tiles needed to depict $K$ on a knot mosaic using corner connection tiles.
 In Section \ref{section:layouts}, we determine the corner connection mosaic number for all prime knots with crossing number 8 or less.
 We also determine the corner connection tile number for many of these.

 In each of the examples given in Figures \ref{fig:examples-traditional} and \ref{fig:examples-new}, we see that $\mcc(K) \leq m(K)$ and $\tcc(K) \leq t(K)$.
 A natural question then arises.
 Is it always true that the traditional mosaic number and tile number will be greater than or equal to the corner connection mosaic number and corner connection tile number?
 In Section \ref{section:max-crossing}, we will see that the answer is no. Although more efficiency is obtained with these new tiles while the mosaic size is small, this is not always the case.
+As we will see, constraining the number of crossings and examining where they can be located will be a major tool for showing this.
+In Section \ref{section:rectangular}, we briefly explore the concept of a rectangular mosaic and provide a maximum for the number of crossing tiles allowed, and in Section \ref{section:questions} we provide a collection of open questions that readers may wish to explore.